SarahMadro/chattyApp/README.md

 React Boilerplate
 =====================

-A minimal and light dev environment for ReactJS.
+A simple single page program using React and Web Sockets

 ### Usage